Home

 Phoney Manliness and Big Tree Felling Scenes of big tree felling (left) no longer have the heroic quality of an earlier era.
 Old growth big trees such as red and yellow cedar, spruce, Douglas fir, hemlock are on the verge of extinction today, leaving remnant primaeval forests in BC and Alaska as the last places in the world where they can still be found.
 As these trees vanish and the timber supply shrinks, the international demand for wood products, pulp and paper intensifies.
 Unless the ancient trees are protected by law, their extermination will leave future generations with an impoverished inheritance of tree farms.

-MacMillan Bloedel logger, 1961.
+MacMillan Bloedel logger, 1961 (by Jean Andre).

 Today most of the big trees and ancient forests have vanished from the accessible areas of BC.
 Land protected in parks often consists of second growth forests where the only trace of the arboreal inhabitants who lived here for a thousand years and more are stumps that survived the slash burning fires and dynamiting (below).
 Instead of declaring an end to the big tree killing (right), BC's colonial mindset continues the liquidating the native forests.